dekoza/mtgpl/RIX.rst

 :mtgtip:`Angrath, the Flame-Chained<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/4/a4d76d03-4fcf-42f8-8c2e-ad6b03d58677.jpg?1555040781|https://scryfall.com/card/rix/152/angrath-the-flame-chained?utm_source=api>`
    +1: Each opponent discards a card and loses 2 life.

    −3: Gain control of target creature until end of turn.
 Untap it.
 It gains haste until end of turn.
-Sacrifice it at the beginning of the next end step if it has converted mana cost 3 or less.
+Sacrifice it at the beginning of the next end step if it has mana value 3 or less.

    −8: Each opponent loses life equal to the number of cards in their graveyard.